McDavid and the Oilers drag Panthers back to Edmonton for a Stanley Cup Final Game 6

 With back-to-back four-point performances, McDavid joined Wayne Gretzky in 1985 as the only players to have four or more in two games of a final.
 His eight over this span are the most for a player in consecutive games for a team on the brink.

-“Connor doing Connor things,” said linemate Zach Hyman, who scored his playoff-leading 15th goal with an assist from McDavid.
+“Connor doing Connor things,” linemate Zach Hyman said.
 “That’s what makes him special.
 He’s able to elevate his game at the most important time, the biggest reason why we’ve come so far.
 We’re not here without him.
 He continues to drive the bus.”

 “Drag them back to Alberta” became the Oilers’ rallying cry, started by McDavid after he led the way in avoiding a sweep and echoed by Connor Brown hours before puck drop in Sunrise.
 Brown, the other Connor, scored short-handed five minutes in after Stuart Skinner made several big-time saves on the first few shifts as the Panthers opened with a strong push in their second chance to hoist the Cup.